telerik/fiddler-everywhere-docs/knowledge-base/filter-traffic.md

 1. Click **Apply** to close the **Filters** editor and immediately apply the newly created filter.

->tip All condition values connected to a **Live Traffic** column can be auto-completed, and the auto-completion suggestions are based on the captured data.
+All condition values connected to a **Live Traffic** column are auto-completed with the auto-completion suggestions based on the captured data.
 Additionally, after adding a condition, a counter will show the number of matches (from the currently captured sessions).

 ## Using Predefined Browser Capturing